juniorsysadmin/puppet-irqbalance/README.md

 #### `manage_init_script_file`

 Determines whether to manage init scripts.
-Defaults to `false`.
-It is recommended that this be set to `true` to ensure that you can use most available options that irqbalance supports.
-This will also need to be set to `true` if the distribution does not provide one for systemd.
+Defaults to false.
+It is recommended that this be set to true to ensure that you can use most available options that irqbalance supports.
+This will also need to be set to true if the distribution does not provide one for systemd.
 For example, Debian Wheezy.

 #### `package_ensure`